TheBoroer/docker-email-forwarder/README.md

-# postfix-forward
+# email-forwarder
-docker container for forwarding emails to another server, for example gmail
+docker container for forwarding emails to another email address(s), domain(s), or server(s).
+For Example; forward emails from your custom domain to your gmail

 ## Example:
 ```